 You can also see how taking thin shavings would have a similar effect, since the shavings are weaker and break before they can lever out any other fibres in the wood.

-The other techniques involve causing the shaving to break early, for instance by raising the ‘angle of attack’ of the blade.
+The other techniques involve causing the shaving to break early by raising the blade’s ‘angle of attack’.
 That is to say, if you increase the pitch of the blade it causes the shaving to bend more sharply than would normally be the case, and this weakens the fibres immediately in front of the blade and, thus weakened, they are less likely to lever out fibres they are attached too.

-One way to accomplish this is to use a modified frog that seats the blade at a higher angle than normal, and indeed so common was this technique in days gone by that a commonly selected angle (50°) was given its own name (“york pitch”) compared to the standard pitch (~45°)7)other less common angles are Middle Pitch (55°) and Half Pitch(60°) that are often used on moulding planes..
+A traditional way to accomplish this is to use a modified frog that seats the blade at a higher angle than normal.
+Indeed, so common was this technique in days gone by that a commonly selected steeper angle (50°) was given its own name (“york pitch”) compared to the standard pitch (~45°).
+Other less common angles are Middle Pitch (55°) and Half Pitch(60°) (these very high pitch angles are most commonly found on moulding planes).

 The argument follows that the cap iron has the same effect, presenting a steep surface to the shaving and thus creating an effective higher angle of attack.

-As I have tried to illustrate in the sketch above, this effect is more pronounced the closer the cap iron is to the edge of the blade.
+As I have illustrated in the sketch above, the tendency for the cap iron to break the fibres in the shaving is more pronounced the closer the cap iron is to the edge of the blade.

-If you imagine the grain in the drawing above running in the other direction you can see how tear-out gets worse when you encounter grain that runs in the opposite direction to the plane’s forward motion.
+this also explains why tear-out gets worse when you encounter grain that runs in the same direction to the plane’s forward motion.
 This is because the tears will follow the grain direction removing material from behind the point that the plane blade has already passed and leaving an uneven surface.

-So according to this evidence and the experts quoted above, adjusting the cap-iron to be very close to the cutting edge can help reduce tear-out.
+So according to the theory – and backed up by the experimental evidence and the experts quoted above – adjusting the cap-iron to be very close to the cutting edge can help reduce tear-out.